-Lori is here from the US, ahead of the Bodyography roadshow where she’ll be sharing the secrets of a Hollywood make-up artist.
+Lori is in South Africa and popped over from the US ahead of the Bodyography roadshow where she’ll be sharing the secrets of a Hollywood make-up artist.
 We had a quickfire chat with the beauty and got some expert tips:

 What’s your mission as a make-up artist?

 To enhance clients’ natural beauty.

 If we can only invest in one make-up item, what should it be?

 Definitely foundation, to me it is the “foundation” of all make-up looks.
 If the skin is just right the rest of the look can be bold or minimal and you can play with different finishes and textures.